-On the IMS Menu that follows, select the Source Database option.
+On the IMS Menu that follows, select Option 1, Source Database.
 The IMS Source Data Base Specification (ABX\$FFDB) panel opens with the name of the current session displayed at the top of the panel.
 On this panel, provide the following information: